Weight Loss

 Medically Reviewed by Dr. Sheelu Bhatnagar

-Getting an online weight loss prescription is easy today.
+Getting an online weight loss prescription is easy today if it’s medically right for you.
 Telehealth platforms, like Klarity Health, make it simple to find a healthcare provider who specializes in weight loss.
 They can see you online and create a tailored weight loss plan, prescribe medications if needed, and even follow up online.

 In this article, we walk you through how to know if you need weight loss medication and how to get an online prescription.
 We also review medications your provider might suggest.